mobxjs/mobx/docs/refguide/on-become-observed.md

 -   `onBecomeObserved(observable, property?, listener: () => void): (() => void)`
 -   `onBecomeUnobserved(observable, property?, listener: () => void): (() => void)`

-The functions `onBecomeObserved` and `onBecomeUnobserved` can be used to attach lazy behavior or side-effects to existing observables.
-These functions are hooks into the observability system of MobX and get notified when observables _start_ / _stop_ becoming observed.
-It can be used to execute some lazy operations or perform network fetches.

-The return value is a _diposer-function_ that will detach the _listener_.
+Functions `onBecomeObserved` and `onBecomeUnobserved` can be used to attach lazy behavior or side-effects to existing observables.
+They are hooks into the observability system of MobX and get notified when the observables _start_ and _stop_ becoming observed.
+They both return a _disposer_ function that detaches the _listener_.

+In the example below we use them to perform network fetches only when the observed value is actually in use.

 ```javascript
 export class City {